aragisxarpeti-art/Jill-Valentina-Battlesuit/docs/MIDNIGHT_SUIT.md

    - Replace model paths with your new meshes and BGSM materials.
    - Assign crafting recipe at the Chemistry Station under a new constructible object category "Guardian Gear".

+### Exporting your plugin (ESP/ESL)
+- In the Creation Kit, load your working file, then choose **File → Save** and enter a name such as `MidnightGuardian.esp`.
+- To keep load order light, open **File → Data**, highlight your plugin, and tick **ESL** if it meets the compact form ID requirements.
+This keeps it light like an ESL while staying in ESP format.
+- Reopen the plugin and confirm your ARMA/ARMO and COBJ entries still resolve correctly after ESL flagging.

 ## Chemistry Station crafting recipe
 Follow these Creation Kit steps so the player can build the suit at a Chemistry Workbench: